Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUSTNOT id="java-models-builder" %} offer a builder class for model classes.

 {% include requirement/SHOULD id="java-models-interface" %} put model classes that are intended as service return types only, and which have undesirable public API (which is not intended for consumers of the client library) into the `.implementation.models` package.
 In its place, an interface should be put into the public-facing `.models` package, and it should be this type that is returned through the public API to end users.
 Examples of situations where this is applicable include when there are constructors or setters on a type which receive implementation types, or when a type should be immutable but needs to be mutable internally.
 The interface should have the model type name, and the implementation (within `.implementation.models`) should be named `<interfaceName>Impl`.

+**Note:** Extra caution must be taken to ensure that the returned interface has had consideration given to any future evolution of the interface, as growing an interface presents its own set of challenges (that is, [default methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)).

 {% include requirement/MUST id="java-models-fluent" %} provide a fluent API where appropriate.
 Setter methods in model classes are required to return `this` to enable method chaining.